 Volunteers around the world come in all shapes, sizes, races, and ages.
 Many organizations are thrilled to welcome the contributions of their volunteers, from the young to the young at heart.
 If you are over the age of 50, this guide is for you!

-Senior volunteers have a wealth of experiences and knowledge from a full career, parenthood, and other life milestones.
-They can bring these skills to any volunteer endeavor, they already carry a positive attitude and desire to help and share, and some studies have discovered that seniors who volunteer usually enjoy increased health!
+Older adult volunteers have a wealth of experiences and knowledge from a full career, parenthood, and other life milestones.
+They can bring these skills to any volunteer endeavor, they already carry a positive attitude and desire to help and share, and some studies have discovered that older adults who volunteer usually enjoy increased health!

-There are plenty of opportunities for volunteer projects abroad and domestic for seniors to participate in after retirement.
-Senior volunteers can be found in the Peace Corps, teaching English, working with faith-based organizations, and in diverse projects around the world.
+There are plenty of opportunities for volunteer projects abroad and domestic for older adults to participate in after retirement.
+Older volunteers can be found in the Peace Corps, teaching English, working with faith-based organizations, and in diverse projects around the world.

-Teaching: Teaching is a natural fit for seniors, who bring a great deal of rich life experience and diverse knowledge.
+Teaching: Teaching is a natural fit for older adults, who bring a great deal of rich life experience and diverse knowledge.
 Volunteers can be teaching English, physical education, life skills, and in one program, even surfing!
-Senior volunteer teachers also make great mentors for children and teenagers who come from poor families or off the streets to get more education and care at community centers.
-For more information concerning good countries for seniors to teach on Go Overseas!
+Older volunteer teachers also make great mentors for children and teenagers who come from under-resourced families, and look to receive more education and care at community centers.

 Another aspect of community projects involve participating in art and media related projects, such as photography, editing and writing, journalism, and filmmaking.
 These projects help raise awareness about what’s going on with the community to the greater world.
 Another example of a community project is helping the locals with the establishment and the tending of a community garden.

-Archaeology: Several volunteer programs offer the unique opportunity for seniors to participate in archaeology projects.
+Archaeology: Several volunteer programs offer the unique opportunity for older travelers to participate in archaeology projects.
 Volunteers assist in digs, research, processing finds, and raising awareness.
 For any volunteer who is interested in preserving history and local culture, this is a great opportunity for you.

 Central and South America: Demand is always high for volunteers of all ages in Central and South America.
 In tourist destinations, such as Cusco, Peru, there are individuals in the tourism industry who want to learn English.
 Likewise, there is opportunity to help in preserving the history and culture of the Incas through archaeology.
 In the bustling cities, such as Buenos Aires, senior volunteers can use their life experiences and knowledge to reach out and make a difference in community centers and orphanages.
 Also, no matter the region, qualified medical volunteers are always in demand to help in hospitals and clinics everywhere.

-Africa: Most African countries are constant recipients of international aid and volunteers, and seniors can certainly find ample opportunities to teach, help in community centers and orphanages, and participate in conservation and wildlife efforts.
+Africa: Most African countries are constant recipients of international aid and volunteers, and older adults can certainly find ample opportunities to teach, help in community centers and orphanages, and participate in conservation and wildlife efforts.
 Some of the popular areas include South Africa, Zimbabwe, and Zanzibar.

 Planning Your Trip